RylanMorrison/command-centre/README.md

 - Install dependencies
   - Run `pip install -r requirements.txt`

+- Vosk
+  - Download a model from https://alphacephei.com/vosk/models, create a `model` folder in the root of the project and put the model files in to it

 - Microphone
   - You may need to configure your microphone settings or input volume for the voice commands to be interpreted comfortably